b4mad/racing/README.md

 ![simhub](docs/simhub.png)

-Now you ready to go and you will send data.
+Now you are ready to go and every time you launch a game you will send data.

 ## Visualization